128technology/docs/docs/config_wan_assurance.md

  - Return to the SSR/128T and login to the conductor PCLI as an admin. **CLI>**

  - Paste the registration code **(the example below is not clear.
-Do they paste the reg-code from the main login command?
+Do they paste the reg-code immediately after logging in?
 Or do they navigate through commands to mist-wan-assurance and paste the reg code?)**

 ```